Straight Life Annuity

 Joint and Survivor Annuities

-One way to solve for the problem of leaving a surviving spouse without an income after you die is to purchase a joint and survivor annuity.
-Unlike straight life annuities, joint and survivor annuities guarantee payments for the life of the contract owner and the life of one other person.
+One way to solve the problem of leaving a surviving spouse without an income after you die is to purchase a joint and survivor annuity.
+Unlike straight life annuities, joint and survivor annuities guarantee payments for the lifetimes of the annuitant and the life of one other person, typically the original annuitant’s spouse.

 Because these payments last longer — beyond the death of the first annuitant — payments are slightly lower.
-You can also establish a payout schedule that distributes slightly larger amounts while both annuitants are still alive and then reduces the amount of income the surviving spouse receives by 25 to 50 percent.
+You can also establish a payout schedule that distributes slightly larger amounts while both annuitants are still alive and then reduces the amount of income the surviving spouse receives by 25% to 50%.

 Period Certain

-Period certain annuities have a predetermined duration of payments.
+Period certain annuities have a predetermined duration of payments instead of tying payments to a lifetime.
 This option makes sense for older retirees or people in poor health because period certain annuities protect them against losing the majority of their premium in the event that they die soon after their purchase.